michal-boguslawski/Reinforcement-learning/readme.md

 ## Mountain Car PP0
 ### Problem Description
-Model used: Simple PPO with reshaped rewards \n
+Model used: Simple PPO with reshaped rewards
 Result: 97.3 +- 0.7

 ### Example of an episode